NathanLawrence/kbia-mizzou/components/markdown/hiring-president.md

 Jonathan Butler, a black graduate student, began a hunger strike, saying it would only end when Wolfe was out as President.
 The football team backed the protesters, boycotting practice and games until Butler could eat again - when Wolfe was gone.
 Graduate students joined in.
 Faculty came out stongly in support of the protests, too.

 On Nov.
 9, less than a week before the university would face a $1 million fine for not participating in a football game if strike continued, the school reached its breaking point.
 Wolfe resigned minutes in to an emergency Board of Curators meeting.
-The protesters were ecstatic.
-But, as Craig Van Matre explains, the people who hired Wolfe were not.
+The protesters were ecstatic, but, as Craig Van Matre explains, the people who hired Wolfe were not.

 "Wolfe did the only thing that he could do and resigned, then they had this symbolic head on this symbolic stick and not one thing of any practical value came out of it from there on.
 Very disappointing -- very disappointing all the way around."